Janet Jackson’s Healthy Baby Inspires Women Worldwide, And Why She Thinks Michael Jackson Tampered With Her Vocal Recordings

 — BOOTIE WATCHER (@poxy1966) June 3, 2014

-The singer further revealed that she followed a dedicated workout and food regimen only to confirm to the expectations of her fans, feeling that she has continuously lived in the public eye.
+The singer further revealed that she followed a dedicated workout and food regimen only to conform to the expectations of her fans, feeling that she has continuously lived in the public eye.

 One of the Janet Jackson’s most bitter struggles was her effort to come out of the shadow of Michael Jackson, who remains the undisputed King of Pop and the most famous member of the Jackson family.
 Janet Jackson has always strived to establish her separate identity by relying on her own talents, and this led to a fierce sibling rivalry between Michael and Janet.